chris69-bit/DevOps/DevOps/1.Vagrant_Setup_Local/2.Automatic_SetUp/README.md

-# Vagrant Setup for Local Environment
+# Automatic Vagrant Setup for Local Environment

-This project provides a Vagrant configuration to set up a local development environment with multiple virtual machines (VMs) for various services.
-The setup includes VMs for Nginx, Tomcat, RabbitMQ, Memcache, and a database.
+This project provides an automated Vagrant configuration to set up a local development environment with multiple virtual machines (VMs) for various services.
+The setup includes provisioning scripts to configure each VM automatically.

 ## Prerequisites